Azure/azure-init/README.md

 so this command builds both.
 These binaries are quite small, but you can build only one by entering `cargo build --bin <binary_name>` and indicating either `azure-provisioning-agent` or `functional_tests`.

-To run the program, you must enter the command `cargo run --bin <binary_name>` and indicating the correct binary.
+To run the program, you must enter the command `cargo run --bin <binary_name>` and indicating the correct binar

 ## Testing